tagspaces/documentation/docs/ui/locations.md

 The location with the light green background color (4) is the **currently opened location**.
 The 3-dot button located on the most right part of every location in the location manager will open the **context menu** for this location.
 This menu contains the following menu entries:

-- _Edit Location_ - will open the [_Edit Location_](#local-locations) dialog where you can change the location properties such as name or path.
+- **Edit Location** - will open the [_Edit Location_](#local-locations) dialog where you can change the location properties such as name or path.
+- **Open in New Window** - will open the location in new window or tab in the web version.
+- **Show in File Manager** - will open the path in your file system to which this location point in the default file manager of your operating system (options is hidden on S3 locations)
+- **Duplication location** - will create a copy of the location, which can be useful for S3 location, sharing the same credentials to object storage.
-- _Refresh Location Index_ - will trigger the indexing process manually, this menu entry is visible only for the currently opened location
+- **Refresh Location Index** - will trigger the indexing process manually, this option is visible only for the currently opened location
-- _Move up_ - will move the location visually up in the location manager
+- **Move Up** - will move the location visually up in the location manager
-- _Move down_ - will move the location visually down in the location manager
+- **Move Down** - will move the location visually down in the location manager
-- _Remove location_ - will remove the location permanently from the app.
+- **Remove Location** - will remove the location permanently from the app.
 This operation will not affect your files, it only removes its reference in TagSpaces.
-- _Show in File Manager_ - will open the path in your file system to which this location point in the default file manager of your operating system
-- _Close Location_ - will simply close this location if it is currently opened.
+- **Close Location** - will close this location if it is currently opened, the welcome screen will appear on its place.

 :::tip
 Do not choose very large directories such as your _home folder_ as a location root folder, as this may lead to performance issues.
 The reason for this is that TagSpaces is indexing the whole location every time you open it and the indexing can just take time if the location contains many files.
 On modern computers with SSD hard drives having a location with up to 60000 files is usually not a problem.
 The current upper limit for files indexed in a locations is 200000.